 One fear that children have during a divorce is that they will not be able to talk or see the other parent.
 Ensure to keep open communication between the children and both parents.
 Allow the children reasonable communication with the other parent when they ask.

-If you having issues establishing visitation or need assistance with your divorce, call the experienced family law attorneys at Lucé Law.
-Call 972-632-1300 to schedule your initial consultation.
+If you having issues establishing visitation or need assistance with your divorce, contact the experienced family law attorneys at Lucé Evans Law.
+Call (972) 632-1300 to schedule your initial consultation.